-In April, the administration held the Leaders' Summit on Climate - a two-day gathering of heads of state and representatives from international organizations, businesses, subnational governments and indigenous communities - to discuss the need for the U.S. and other nations to fund and support energy innovation to decrease the extraction and consumption of fossil fuels.

-Climate Envoy John Kerry, Secretary of Energy Jennifer Granholm and others on the U.S. side identified a number of specific technologies during the summit and its leadup, such as renewable hydrogen; carbon capture, utilization and storage, or CCUS; batteries; low-carbon industrial fuels; and offshore wind.
+Earlier this year, the United States held a two-day gathering of heads of state and representatives from international organizations, businesses, subnational governments and indigenous communities to discuss the need for the United States and other nations to fund and support energy innovation to decrease the extraction and consumption of fossil fuels.
+Climate Envoy John Kerry, Secretary of Energy Jennifer Granholm and others on the U.S. side identified a number of specific technologies during the summit and its lead up, such as renewable hydrogen; carbon capture, utilization and storage (CCUS); batteries; low-carbon industrial fuels; and offshore wind.
+However, the leaders largely refrained from offering concrete plans and